Sundance Square Guide: Inside Look at a Fort Worth Hot Spot

 Looking for something personal?
 Shop for apparel and jewelry.
 The area has 15-plus boutiques offering the latest trends in fashion and jewelry.
 Barse Jewelry, Store, Loft, Francesca’s, Retro Cowboy Gifts and Souvenirs, and Willow House are just a few top picks.
 In addition to these stores, shoppers enjoy a selection of specialty foods and treats.

 Other Things to Do

 While those are reasons people flock to the area, this Sundance Square guide has to mention other things to do.
 Fort Worth Water Gardens offers a refreshing oasis with three pools of water, but no swimming is allowed.
 However, there is good news.
-Visitors, especially children, enjoy cooling off in nearby water fountains.
-Once everyone dries off, head to AMC Palace 9 Theatre to watch new releases.
+Visitors, especially children, love cooling off in nearby water fountains.
+Once everyone dries off, head to AMC Palace 9 Theatre to watch movies.

 Planning a trip soon?
 Check out the Fort Worth outdoors scene.

 Main photo: Payton Chung, Flickr